andycroll/andycroll.com/_posts/2019/2019-06-23-using-strftime-in-a-rails-view-is-probably-a-mistake.md

 ## Why not?

 There’s no real performance harm in calling `strftime` in views.
-It’s more about organisation and consistency.
+This is about about organisation and consistency.